argoproj/argo-cd/docs/user-guide/resource_hooks.md

 # Resource Hooks

+!!! warning
+    Helm hooks are currently ignored.
+[Read more](helm.md).

 ## Overview

 Synchronization can be configured using resource hooks.
 Hooks are ways to interject custom logic before, during,